 The Formal Citizenship Application

-The formal application will be submitted for you by an accredited person and submitted to Identity Malta together the supporting documents.
+The formal application will be submitted for you by an accredited partner and submitted to the Malta IIP Agency together with the supporting documents.
 The following payments due are the due diligence fees, passport fees and a further deposit of €10,000, minus the payment of fees made applying for the residency.
 Evidence of the source of income should also be produced.

-The documentation submitted with the application is formally confirmed in order by Identity Malta.
+The documentation submitted with the application is formally confirmed in order by The Malta Individual Investor Program Agency.
 Subject to another month of verifications.